 McDonald’s, on the other hand, doesn’t have an equivalent My McDonald’s idea website.
 If fact, they make it very clear in an FAQ that resides on their website exactly what their policy is concerning ideas, “It is our company’s policy not to consider unsolicited ideas from outside the McDonald’s system.
 Because we are always working on new ideas and strategies within the Company, we do not review ideas from outside McDonald’s to avoid confusion over the origin of an idea.
 We realize that we may be missing out on a few good ideas, but we had to adopt this policy for legal and business reasons.”
 When companies cite policy they appear less human as in the sign I saw at a McDonald’s in the Seattle area.

 Did you know that McDonald’s delivers to its customers in 18 countries?
 But, if you want delivery in your country don’t bother asking or trying to vote on it.
 Remember, your ideas are unwelcome and irrelevant.
 I find that a little offensive.
 I also find it a little off-putting that the McDonald’s system, as they put it, does not include the customer.
 Any organization’s business system, or promise delivery system as I call it, should have the customer at the core.
 Imagine the burden this places on Hamburger University and Franchise owners.
 They must innovate and own all of the good ideas in isolation, a tall order for them compared to the 60 million customers that visit a McDonald’s each day that may actually have some insights to share and ideas how to improve the McDonald’s experience.
-For my mental model on a promise delivery system, sign up to be notified of my forthcoming book.
+For my mental model on a promise delivery system, check out Chapter 8: Promise Delivery System of my book.

 If we are voting on which company and brand will be more culturally relevant across populations and feel more human and alive, I’ll vote for the Starbucks brand.
 If, on the other hand, we are voting on which brand will attract me for the late night drive through or clean restrooms available during a road trip, I’ll tip my hat to McDonald’s.
 But, I’m only one customer.
 I’d like to understand how each of their practices around ideas makes you feel as a consumer?
 Which brand speaks more to you?